Comparison of health & weight loss service offers

 Promoted by Dr. Wolf Funfack in his book, “metabolic balance® – Nutrition basics: Introduction to the success program“, this method is to reduce sugar and starch and to consume proteins and fats.
 This is said to be based on a nutritional plan that is individual according to their blood count and other personal data.
 The details of personalization are not disclosed.
 This method of “personalized nutrition” has been studied formally.
 They have a website, a blog, including recipes, trained coaches, and articles.
 They offer a subscription to their website for one hundred dollars per year.

 Headquartered near Munich, they appear to have trained health coaches online in their method.
 They offer their program only with a health coach.
 They claim to have been in business for twenty years and to have more than a million customers.
 The price, if any, is unclear, as of this writing.

 Listed on the website of the Nutritional Therapy Association are three practitioners in Belgium, Healthfully Heather (between Ghent and Brussels), Marieke Steen (facebook), and Maria Boitel (in Ghent), all of whom offer nutritional counseling.

 10 Best-Selling Weight Loss Plans for Women – Reviewed

 WebMD has reviewed a set of “diets”.
 Some of their reviews are incorrect, such as their review of the “alkaline diet“, which does not exclude beef nor require beans and tofu.
 Some of their reviews appear to be biased.

-To gain health and to lose weight, you can read the articles on HealthViaFood and do-it-yourself.
-If you read the articles, you can easily apply the ideas, the related methods, and the sexy seven recipes to modify your eating habits for your health.
-The most frequently asked question for many people is, what do I eat to maintain my own health myself?
-Reading the articles, you can answer this question.
+After attending presentations, a customer can apply the ideas, the related methods, and the sexy seven recipes by reading the course material.
+The most frequently asked question for many people for their health is, what do I eat to maintain my own health myself?
+Reading the articles, you can answer this question, or els